SQL Server SUM() Function

 (1 row affected)Code language: PHP (php)

-However, when we use the DISTINCT modifier, the SUM() function returns the sum of only unique values in the val column:
+However, when you use the DISTINCT modifier, the SUM() function returns the sum of unique values in the val column:

 SELECT